-Nile Rodgers, Emily Eavis, Huw Stephens, Zoe Ball and Adele’s manager Jonathan Dickins are just some of the industry heavy-hitters who shared their insights at the Beeb’s three-day music expo in East London at the weekend.
+Nile Rodgers, Emily Eavis, Huw Stephens, Zoe Ball and Adele’s manager Jonathan Dickins are just some of the industry heavy-hitters who shared their insights and thoughts on the #metoo campaign and mental health at the Beeb’s three-day music expo in East London at the weekend.

 BBC Music Introducing Live 2018, an offshoot of the broadcaster’s highly regarded new music scheme, hosted talks and workshops on all facets of the industry, along with gigs and networking opportunities.